mac-s-g/react-json-view/README.md

       * navigate to localhost:2000

 #### Development within a Docker Container
-*Note:* This workflow is recommended for developers using a linux OS.
-Mounting files into a docker container may have issues if you're running docker within a Windows OS.

 You can use Docker to run the source code in a local development environment:
   1. Clone this repo
   2. Make sure docker is installed